Invocation Prayer For Worship Service

 • “Gracious and compassionate God, we come before you today with open hearts and minds, ready to receive all that you have for us.
 We ask for your blessings and protection as we begin this worship service.
 We pray that your presence would be felt in this place and that we would be transformed by your love.
 In Jesus’ name, we pray.
 Amen.”

-READ: Prayer For Spiritual Warfare In Marriage
+READ: Christian Prayer For Love

 An invocation prayer is a powerful way to begin a worship service and to invoke the presence and blessings of God.
 It should be crafted with care and attention to detail, and should include an opening statement, a petition or request, and a closing statement or benediction.
 When crafting an invocation prayer, it is important to focus on God and his attributes, make the prayer specific to the worship service and the needs of the congregation, use inclusive language, and use scriptural references or quotes to support the petitions or requests.